lenjoseph/ToDo_MCP/README.md

 # Running Locally

 1. From root, run `npm i`
+2. Ensure valid keys are set for OpenAI and WeatherAPI in a .env file (see example template)
-2. From root, run `npm start`
+3. From root, run `npm start`
-3. Terminal output will show application behavior.
+4. Terminal output will show application behavior.

 # Architecture